ON DEATH AND DREAMING

 Horst Antes, Willi Baumeister, Karl H. Hödicke, Karin Kneffel, Walter Stöhrer, Cornelius Völker

-Figur – so nennen wir unsere Ausstellung mit Werken von Horst Antes, Willi Baumeister, Karl Horst Hödicke, Karin Kneffel, Walter Stöhrer und Cornelius Völker.
+Figur - is the name of our exhibition with works by Horst Antes, Willi Baumeister, Karl Horst Hödicke, Karin Kneffel, Walter Stöhrer and Cornelius Völker.

 ENFANT TERRIBLE